 Swelling is inevitable during any nasal surgery, but the degree of swelling (edema) is dependent on the type rhinoplasty performed, the extent of the surgical modifications to the tissues, and the patient’s skin type.

 For most patients, the initial phase of swelling from a rhinoplasty procedure typically resolves naturally within 14 days of surgery.
 However, there is a subsequent phase of swelling that can continue for months or even years after a rhinoplasty procedure.
 It is this type of persistent swelling that Dr. Cangello can use steroid injections to target and eliminate following a rhinoplasty or revision rhinoplasty.
+It is important to note that Dr. Cangello will only perform this procedure on his own rhinoplasty patients.

 When indicated, steroid injections are used to accelerate the healing process.
 These injections allow patients to reach the desired nasal appearance sooner than the 6-12 months the natural healing process can take to achieve.